opentargets/orchestration/docs/datasources/ukb_ppp_eur_data/README.md

 This dag performs fine mapping with SuSiE-inf algorithm on clumped study loci to obtain [Credible sets](https://opentargets.github.io/gentropy/python_api/datasets/study_locus/).
 This is expensive process and is run on google batch.

-Due to infrastructure, the fine mapping process is divided into a 2-step logic:
+Due to infrastructure, the fine mapping process is divided into a 3-step logic:

 - [x] Generate manifests - `FinemappingBatchJobManifestOperator`
 - [x] Execute Finemapping batch job (finemapping step per each manifest) - `FinemappingBatchOperator`
+- [x] Collect finemapping logs

 ![finemapping](finemapping.svg)